Diazodinitrophenol: History

 used as a starting material for dyes.
 Although Griess had mentioned in 1859 that diazodinitrophenol exploded upon heating, it was not until 1892 that diazodinitrophenol was first used as an explosive – when Wilhelm Will and Friedrich Lenze, German chemists at the Militär-Versuchsamt (military research office) in Spandau, Germany, began to investigate azides as potential initiators of explosives.
 The research was conducted secretly.
 After a fatal accident, the work was discontinued.

+Structure

+As of 2013, its exact bonding and structure was still unclear.
+It has variously been described as a diazonium compound or diazo compound.

 Synthesis

-DDNP can be synthesized by the reaction of nitric acid with picramic acid in ethanol.
+DDNP can be synthesized by the reaction of nitrous acid with picramic acid.